alexcrist/climbing-tick-list/README.md

 ## To Do

-- Add 'See the code' link to homepage
 - Make sidebar functional
   - Click to jump to sections
   - Curent section is bolded in sidebar
-- Add images for all areas
 - Spice up the homepage
 - Add filter functionality to homepage
   - Filter by grade, area, style, etc.